Lumiera

 cd LUMIERA

-maybe build and run the test suite by issuing scons check
+And if you feel like waiting even more, you might build and run the test suite by issuing scons -j# check

 Note you do not need to install Lumiera.
 It will find all files it requires relative to the directory structure it generates, which is freely relocatable as a whole.
 Just invoke the target/lumiera executable.
 The current working directory is not particularly relevant.

 After the build has finished successfully, you should be able to start Lumiera.
-Currently, this will bring up the GUI, without any further functionality (!)
+Currently, this will bring up the GUI, without much further functionality (!)

 You should see something like this: